QICHAO803/QICHAO803.github.io/_pages/about.md

   - /about.html
 ---

 I am Qichao (Leo) Liu, a Postdoctoral Fellow at the LMS, The Hong Kong Polytechnic University.
+My research lies at the intersection of autonomous driving, intelligent transportation systems, and optimization.
+I am particularly interested in multi-vehicle cooperative control, trajectory planning and control, platoon systems, and risk-aware decision-making under uncertainty.

 I received my PhD in Transportation Engineering from Southeast University, where I worked with Professors Jian Wang and Wei Wang.
 During my doctoral studies, I also participated in a joint training program at the University of Wisconsin–Madison under the supervision of Professor Sikai Chen.
-I received my Master of Engineering degree in Traffic System Engineering from the University of Shanghai for Science and Technology in January 2021, where I worked with Professor Jing Zhao.
+Prior to that, I obtained my Master of Engineering degree in Traffic System Engineering from the University of Shanghai for Science and Technology in January 2021, where I worked with Professor Jing Zhao.

+My research seeks to combine control-theoretic, optimization-based, and data-driven approaches to develop scalable and practical solutions for complex transportation systems.
+More broadly, I am committed to advancing safe, efficient, and intelligent mobility through rigorous modeling, analysis, and algorithm design.

-Research Interest
+Research Interests
 ======
-My research interests include autonomous driving trajectory planning and control, platoon control, risk perception, and optimization in intelligent transportation systems.
-My goal is to develop innovative and practical solutions that improve the safety and efficiency of future transportation systems.
+- Autonomous driving
+- Trajectory planning and control
+- Multi-vehicle cooperative control and platoon systems
+- Risk-aware decision-making under uncertainty
+- Optimization in intelligent transportation systems
+- Traffic flow modeling and system operations